johndimi/djFlixel/README.md

 This library started as a helper for my projects, but later decided to open source and distribute it.
 Please note that this is just a side project of mine and I cannot guarantee any support or bugfixes.
 I have **tried** to provide meaningful comments throughout the source files, also make sure to checkout the **demo** in the `/demo` folder for a full working example of using the library.

+> This library started in 2015-2016, but recently I reseted the commit history to a fresh start.
+The older versions are available in the TAG releases here on GitHub.

 Thanks for checking this out :smile_cat:,
 John.